Communication: History

 Most early written communication happened through pictograms.
-Pictograms are graphical symbols that convey meaning by visually resembling real world objects.
-The first complex pictographic writing system was developed around 3500 BCE by the Sumerians and is called cuneiform.
+Pictograms are graphical symbols that convey meaning by visually resembling real-world objects.
+The use of basic pictographic symbols to represent things like farming produce was common in ancient cultures and began around 9000 BCE.
+The first complex writing system including pictograms was developed around 3500 BCE by the Sumerians and is called cuneiform.
 Pictograms are still in use today, like no-smoking signs and the symbols of male and female figures on bathroom doors.
-A significant disadvantage of pictographic writing systems is that they require a huge amount of symbols to refer to all the objects one wants to talk about.
-This problem was solved by the development of alphabetic writing systems, which dominate to this day.
-Their symbols do not stand for regular objects but for the basic units of sound used in spoken language, so-called phonemes.
-Another drawback of early forms of writing, like the clay tablets used for cuneiform, was that they were not very portable.
-This made it difficult to transport the texts from one location to another to share the information.
+A significant disadvantage of pictographic writing systems is that they need a large amount of symbols to refer to all the objects one wants to talk about.
+This problem was solved by the development of other writing systems.
+For example, the symbols of alphabetic writing systems do not stand for regular objects.
+Instead, they relate to the sounds used in spoken language.
+Other types of early writing systems include logographic and ideographic writing systems.
+A drawback of many early forms of writing, like the clay tablets used for cuneiform, was that they were not very portable.
+This made it difficult to transport the texts from one location to another to share information.
 This changed with the invention of papyrus by the Egyptians around 2500 BCE and was further improved later by the development of parchment and paper.

-Until the 1400s, almost all written communication was done by hand.
-Because of this, the spread of writing within society was still rather limited since the cost of copying books by hand was relatively high.
-The introduction and popularization of mass printing in the middle of the 15th century by Johann Gutenberg resulted in rapid changes in this regard.
-It quickly increased the circulation of written media and also led to the dissemination of new forms of written documents, like newspapers and pamphlets.
+Until the 1400s, almost all written communication was hand-written, which limited the spread of written media within society since copying texts by hand was costly.
+The introduction and popularization of mass printing in the middle of the 15th century by Johann Gutenberg resulted in rapid changes.
+Mass printing quickly increased the circulation of written media and also led to the dissemination of new forms of written documents, like newspapers and pamphlets.
 One side effect was that the augmented availability of written documents significantly improved the general literacy of the population.
 This development served as the foundation for revolutions in various fields, including science, politics, and religion.